mako314/EquipMe/client/FutureWork.md

 Sometimes text color is bugging on navbar if you move too quickly, need to find a solution for this.

 13. Need a way to favorite, and possibly have reviews displayed on the Equipment?

+As far as favoriting, how should I select featured equipment?
+What would be the criteria for something of this sort?
+Should it be by favorites?
+By clicks?
+We will have to see which one makes more sense, it can definitely be by views, but then i'd have to incorporate a VIEWS feature that goes up +=1 everytime it is clicked.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------USER IN ITSELF---------------------------------------------------------------------------------------------------